 Summary

-Calculating supplier-specific data and tracking the decarbonisation progress of your client’s suppliers year over year is a long process with many hours of stakeholder management.
+Calculating supplier-specific data and tracking the decarbonisation progress of your suppliers year-over-year is a long process with many hours of stakeholder management.
 The key steps to keep in mind are:

-3. Once supplier activity data has been collected and validated, calculate their Scope 1-3 emissions with a methodology that remains consistent year-on-year.
-Use the same emission factor database, note any supplier boundary changes, and decide whether Scope 3 can be excluded based on your client’s needs.
+- Once supplier activity data has been collected and validated, calculate their Scope 1-3 emissions with a methodology that remains consistent year-on-year.
+Use the same emission factor database, note any supplier boundary changes, and decide whether Scope 3 can be excluded based on your needs.

 Want to streamline the process of collecting data from suppliers and ensure consistency of calculation methodology year-on-year?
-Avarni's supplier engagement module can be deployed to your client’s procurement function, managed by your team of consultants, and can be used to:
+Avarni's supplier engagement module can be deployed to your procurement function, and can be used to:

-• Customise supplier surveys based on specific industries or client needs.
+- Customise supplier surveys based on specific industry needs.

-• Manage supplier communications & reminders, segment suppliers based on maturity, and analyse emissions results after surveys are submitted, so that you can help your client manage an effective and responsive supplier engagement program at scale.
+- Manage supplier communications & reminders, segment suppliers based on maturity, and analyse emissions results after surveys are submitted, so that you can manage an effective and responsive supplier engagement program at scale.